aianshay/data-science-nanodegree/README.md

 On the ETL part I used pandas, sqlalchemy and SQLite database.
 To build the classifier I used sci-kit learn and to deploy the model I used bootstrap 5 on the frontend and Flask as the backend.

+### Recommendations with IBM

+In this project, I created different kinds of recommendations engines for the users of the IBM Watson Studio platform, it makes recommendations about new articles it thinks they will like.
+The dataset was provided by IBM, which contains interactions between the users and the articles.
+The building of such algorithms can be found in the notebook above, it is divided as the following:

+- Exploratory data analysis
+- Data cleaning/preprocessing
+- Rank-based Recommendations
+- User-based Collaborative Filtering
+- Content-based Recommendations
+- Matrix Factorization with SVD